Hummels & Heroin: Critical reception

 Jesse Schedeen from IGN rated the episode a 5.8 out of 10, and thought the episode "was definitely a miss, failing to offer the same insightful look at the struggles of South Park's elderly citizens we've seen in past episodes.
 This episode still had some strong moments, especially where the musical numbers were concerned, but it still serves as a low point for Season 21 so far."

 Jesse Longo with Den of Geek rated it 2.5 out of 5 stars, commenting that "The episode was less of a trip and more of a mellow high.
 I've written time and time again that South Park feels disjointed when they squish three plots into 22 minutes or mix and match elements of current events."

 Dan Caffrey with The A.V.
 Club gave the episode an A− rating, and he noted in his review that "As a society, we worsen drug epidemics by keeping people relegated to the awful circumstances that drove them to sell or use the stuff in the first place.
 That generalization is fine by me.
 I'm not sure what else Trey Parker and Matt Stone would have to say about the matter outside of the general shittiness of it all, and because 'Hummels & Heroin' works in service of story escalation rather than a sharpened moral, it ends up being the first truly gut-busting episode of season 21."

-Jeremy Lambert with 411Mania rated the episode an 8.8 out of 10, opening his review with the comment "'Hummels & Heroin' was the South Park episode I've been waiting seasons for.
-No more serial storylines that got confusing and had to change on a whim based on what was going on in the world.
-No more playing to a certain audience.
-No more political nonsense.
-Just an episode of South Park that can be watched today or 10 years from now and still make sense.
-Finally."